 On 1 January 1537 James V married Madeleine, daughter of the King of France.
-Her ill health led to her death in July that year, and in 1538 James returned to France to marry Madeleine's adopted sister, Mary de Guise.
+Her ill health led to her death in July that year, and in 1538 James returned to France to marry Madeleine's adopted sister, Marie de Guise.

 Marriage gave James V an accommodation problem at Stirling Castle.
 The King's apartments were in what is today called the King's Old Building, built by James IV.
 James IV probably also built Queen's apartments, but James V wanted something to show that Scotland could match the best he had seen in France.